 One of the best known examples of a double licence is the one for the Qt library, on which the KDE desktop environment is founded.
 Trolltech, a company based in Norway, distributed Qt with a proprietary licence, although it waived payment for programs that didn't use it for profit.
 For this reason and because of its technical characteristics, it was the KDE project's choice in the mid-nineties.
-This gave rise to an intense controversy with the Free Software Foundation because then KDE stopped being completely free software, as it depended on a proprietary library.
+This gave rise to an intense controversy with the Free Software, as it depended on a proprietary library.
 Following an extensive debate (during which GNOME appeared as KDE's free competitor in the desktop environment), Trolltech decided to use the double-licence system for its star product: the programs under the GPL could use a Qt GPL version, whereas if the intention was to integrate it with programs that had incompatible licences with the GPL (such as proprietary licences), a special licence had to be bought from them.
 This solution satisfied all parties, and nowadays KDE is considered free software.